 What’s Not Eligible for an EBHRA?

 EBHRAs aren’t designed to cover everything.
-While EBHRAs cover a wide range of expenses, there are certain items that are not eligible for reimbursement:
+Items not eligible for reimbursement include:

 - Medicare premiums